 Where is my Magnet Application Notification?
 The release of all Magnet notifications have been moved due to the school closures and other logistical challenges presented by COVID-19.
-Notifications will resume to be released by email or postal mail on or by March 30.
-Please visit yourchoicemiami.org/questions for information on how to accept your Magnet program placement.
+Notifications will resume to be released by email on or by March 15.

 How will I know if my acceptance is properly recorded?
 If you accept through the online application system, you will be sent an email verifying your acceptance.
 The school you accepted will get records of your acceptance and your seat will be available to your child(ren).
-You must then proceed to register at the school (once schools are cleared to reopen).
-If you received a postal letter stating your acceptance, you may call 305-995-HELP to accept your seat over the phone.
-M-DCPS staff will electronically accept your seat on your behalf.
+You must then proceed to register at the school.
+If you received a postal letter stating your acceptance, you may contact the school of acceptance for instructions on how to accept your seat.
 Please be prepared to verify the child and parent/legal guardian information.
-You must then proceed to register at the school (once schools are cleared to reopen).
-Please visit yourchoicemiami.org/questions for information.
+You must then proceed to register at the school.

-Is there still going to be an Off Cycle Magnet Application Period despite COVID-19?
+Is there still going to be an Off Cycle Magnet Application Period?
 Yes.
 We are still scheduled and planning on opening up the Off Cycle Magnet Application period after all regular cycle applicants have been placed.
-There will be a delay in opening up the Off Cycle Magnet Application period.
 More information will be forth coming and announcements will be made on social media.
 Be sure to follow us at @miamimagnets

 Acceptance Deadline Questions

 What is the deadline for accepting a Magnet Program?
 Parents/legal guardians have 2 weeks to accept their child(ren)’s seat.
-First round notifications announce on March 30.
-If you received your notification by email or postal mail on March 30, you will have until April 15th to accept your seat.
-Please visit yourchoicemiami.org/questions for information.
+First round notifications announce on March 15.
+If you received your notification by email or postal mail on March 15, you will have until March 31st to accept your seat.

 Application Process Questions